 If your cat (or you) suffers from asthma or any other upper respiratory issues, this type of litter is best avoided if you want to play it safe.
 It’s actually probably best to avoid any litter that contains dust (including regular clumping clay) to avoid potential inhalation.

 If you don’t have an issues and are still considering a lightweight litter, make sure it’s dust-free like this Clump and Seal Lightweight.

-Low-dust and dust-free lightweight cat litters
+Low-dust and dust-free lightweight cat litters: Our Recommendations